jruels/tf-dev/labs/aap-inventory-creds-ad-hoc/index.md

 ### Log into AAP

-Access the Dashboard at the following URL https://52.53.214.20
+Access the Dashboard at the following URL https://34.210.239.41

-Log into the dashboard with the username and the password from the spreadsheet
+Log in to the dashboard with the username and the password from the spreadsheet

 You should see something similar to the screenshot below.